pelican-eggs/eggs/game_eggs/neverwinter_nights_ee/README.md

 Be mindful that this is a very old 32-bit application.
 Documentation and support is limited.

 > [!IMPORTANT]
-> Due to a bug in the current Pterodactyl Wings daemon ([git issue here](https://github.com/pterodactyl/panel/issues/3830)) your Wings daemon must be configured to use UID 1000 when running this server.
+> Due to a bug in the current Pterodactyl Wings daemon ([git issue here](https://github.com/pterodactyl/panel/issues/3830)) your Wings daemon **must** be configured to use UID `1000`` when running this server.
 If not, then the server will crash upon opening.
-TLDR; The game expects the current user to exists as it builts working directory paths, and the user created for the container has a UID of 1000.
+TLDR; The game expects the current user to exist as it uses it to build working directory paths, and by default the user created for the container has a UID of 1000.

 ### Server Ports